Occupational Diseases Attorney Lawrence

 Contact a Princeton NJ Workers’ Comp Attorney

-Kamensky Cohen & Riechelson is prepared to assist you with your workers’ compensation claim.
+Cohen & Riechelson is prepared to assist you with your workers’ compensation claim.
 Additionally, we handle all workers’ comp cases on a contingency fee basis; we only get paid after you receive compensation for your illness.
-Call KCR today to speak with a member of our legal team, or email us to schedule a free, no-obligation consultation at our Trenton or Pennington offices.
+Call CR today to speak with a member of our legal team, or email us to schedule a free, no-obligation consultation at our Hamilton or Pennington offices.